Enhancing the well-being of all people in the Upper Coromandel Peninsula.

 “The Goldmine’ Re-Use Centre, and Coromandel Refuse Transfer Station

-The ‘Goldmine’ re-use centre is in initiavie aimed at reducing the amount of waste going into landfill.
+The ‘Goldmine’ Re-use Centre is in initiative aimed at reducing the amount of waste going into landfill.

 The Work Co-op Coromandel

 Operating out of a villa on Wharf Road in Coromandel Town, The Work Co-op is run like a big whanau where everyone supports each other to set and achieve goals.
-The villa is a hive of activity with people cooking and eating lunch together daily, learning new computer skills, creating art, gardening and preparing catering for events.
-The programme supports people within the township and remote outlying areas who have a mental health issue and or intellectual and physical disability as well as probation clients to complete their community service hours and safely reintegrate into the community, and also supporting youth transitioning from school into employment and training.
+The programme supports people within the township and remote outlying areas who have a disability.
+We also support probation clients to complete their community service hours and safely reintegrate into the community, as well as helping youth to transition from school into employment and training.